Skip to content

 1. Build the runtime bundle on each target platform

-Run this on each platform you want to support:
+Run the runtime builder on each platform you want to support.

 This generates an archive like: